cmacrae/kafka-docker/README.md

 ## Fork Information
 This is a fork of wurstmeister/kafka.
 It adds a little extra means of discovering the ZooKeeper connection endpoint, via SRV DNS lookups -- intended to be used with something like HashiCorp's Consul.

+Set the `KAFKA_ZOOKEEPER_SRV` variable to the service name you want to do an SRV look-up on.
+This should be the service address of your ZooKeeper service.
+For example: `kafka-zookeeper-node.service.consul` or, if you have `service.consul` in your container's search path, it could simply be: `kafka-zookeeper-node`.

 ## Pre-Requisites